 Robert Catesby and Thomas Percy were killed by a single shot on November.
 The duo was hiding out at Holbeach House in Staffordshire.
 Both of their heads were set up in front of Parliament House.

 5 November was declared by King James I through an Act of Parliament, to be a day of thanks for “the joyful day of deliverance.”

-To this day, a customary search of the basement of Parliament is conducted by the Yeoman of the Guard upon the opening of Parliament.
-There has on been one subsequent State Opening of Parliament on 5th November in 1957.
+To this day, a customary search of the basement of Parliament is conducted by the Yeoman of the Guard at the opening of Parliament.